Editors note: Some of the images below are animations showing two images and may take longer to load.

 Photos: Woodrow Wilson.
 Credit: Getty Images | President Donald Trump removes his mask upon return to the White House from Walter Reed National Military Medical Center, where he was hospitalized for COVID-19, on Oct.
 05, 2020 in Washington.
 Credit: Getty Images

 The 1918 flu took a heavy toll.
-Entire families were wiped out and those who survived were widowed or orphaned.
+The pandemic lasted two years.
+Entire families were wiped out and many of those who survived were widowed or orphaned.
 There was a significant economic impact as well.
 The pandemic finally ebbed after a third wave by the summer of 1919.
-It is believed the flu strain became so widespread that a level of herd immunity developed.
-That herd immunity came at a considerable cost in lives.
+It is believed the flu strain became so widespread that a level of herd immunity developed from infection as flu vaccines were not available.

-Medicine and science have come along way since then, but few lessons were learned from 1918.
-Vaccines for COVID-19 were developed fairly rapidly, but not before a huge loss of life, economic devastation and the suspension of normal life.
-The U.S. authorized the first COVID-19 vaccine for people 16 and older on December 11, 2020.
+Medicine and science have come a long way since the 1918 pandemic.
+Vaccines for COVID-19 were developed with unprecedented speed, but not before a huge loss of life, economic devastation and the suspension of normal life.
+Within nine months, the U.S. authorized the first COVID-19 vaccine for people 16 and older on December 11, 2020.
 Vaccination programs in the U.S. began ramping up in late 2020 in the U.S.

-By early 2021, the U.S. had three vaccines given emergency authorization, the federal government had secured hundreds of millions doses and opened up more and more vaccination sites.
+By early 2021, the U.S. had three vaccines given emergency authorization, the federal government secured hundreds of millions doses and opened up more and more vaccination sites.
 Incoming President Joe Biden set a goal of 100 million COVID-19 vaccine doses to be administered in his first 100 days in office beginning Jan.
 20, 2021.
 That goal was reached on Day 59.
-U.S. vaccination rates have allowed for the easing of restrictions across the country.
-As cases declined and vaccination rates rose with more than half American adults fully vaccinated, Memorial Day weekend saw a marked a dramatic return to more normal life.
-New more infectious virus variants are circulating however, complicating the ability to end the pandemic in the U.S. and across the world, posing a threat to unvaccinated populations in particular.
-Some countries are experiencing surges of cases and rising death tolls with little access to vaccines.
-The challenge now is ramping up production and distribution of vaccines as well as combatting vaccine hesitancy worldwide.

 ABC News Photo Editor Alex Scott contributed to this report.